NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 1. What percent of people will say that they are a student?

 ## Answers
+I got this answers using R from the data released by the EA survey people, available at [this link](https://github.com/peterhurford/ea-data/blob/master/data/2018/2018-ea-survey-anon-currencied-processed.csv).
+This allowed me to get a high level of precision, which was useful, because then I didn't have to care about whether the intervals were open or closed.
+For example, if someone gives an interval of (60,90), and the answer is 60, do I count it as right?
+If instead of 60 I have 59.76, I don't have to think about that problem.

 1. 22.20943613
 1. 33.17990027
 1. 11.73762946